cython/cython/docs/src/tutorial/strings.rst

     assert uchar == 0x12345

-In CPython 3.3 and later, the :c:type:`Py_UNICODE` type is an alias for the system specific :c:type:`wchar_t` type and is no longer tied to the internal representation of the Unicode string.
+In CPython 3.3 and later, the :c:type:`Py_UNICODE` type is an alias for the system specific :c:expr:`wchar_t` type and is no longer tied to the internal representation of the Unicode string.
 Instead, any Unicode character can be represented on all platforms without resorting to surrogate pairs.
 This implies that narrow builds no